When Does a Problem Become an Incident?

 Problem management, however, is less immediate and involves taking more time to find root causes and create stable fixes.
 The response team needs to document the issue, investigate it, and gauge the severity of the event by looking at how significant its impact is on normal operations.
 They can then decide whether to respond to it as an incident or a problem.

-Sign up to learn more about xMatters, or request a demo to see how you can keep your business operational during incident management.
+Request a demo to see how you can keep your business operational during incident management.